 Note: A power supply with four SATA power connectors, is required.

-The power supply replacement procedure is HERE
+The power supply replacement procedure is HERE <ADMIN NOTE: Broken link has been removed from this post by Dell>

 If my answer was helpful, please use the 'Did this answer the question' and click: YesForum Member since 2001I am not employed by Dell